 A woman of the same age and health is going to pay close to $40.
 These are excellent rates for this amount of protection.

-Some of the other riders they include in this policy is an automatic increase rider and a benefit increase rider.
-The automatic increase rider will increase the monthly benefit 4% every year for the first six years.
+Why This Company Made Our List: Other riders this company includes for eligible applicants are an automatic increase rider and a benefit increase rider.
+The automatic increase rider will increase the monthly benefit to 4% every year for the first six years.

-The benefit increase rider allows you to buy more coverage for the first three years after buying your plan without having to go through the underwriting again.
+The benefit increase rider allows you to buy more coverage every three years after buying your plan without having to go through the medical underwriting process again.

 Ameritas was originally established in 1887 under a different name, the Old Line Bankers Life Company of Nebraska.
 They merged with Acacia Life and Union Central Mutual Holding Company of Cincinnati, Ohio.
 After the two mergers, the company became known as Ameritas.

-The DInamic Foundation plan has several features built-in to the policy which you can enjoy.
-One of the most notable is non-disability injury feature, which will reimburse medical expenses.
+The DInamic Foundation plan has several features built-in to the policy, which you can enjoy, including the non-disability injury feature, which will reimburse medical expenses.

 Another unique aspect of the plan is the COBRA Premiums benefit, which will reimburse your premiums if you lose health insurance coverage because of your disability.